mstksg/inCode/copy/entries/machines-1.md

 #### Automating Traversal

-The repeated pattern matching is actually kind of tedious, and it'll only get more annoying over time, so let's make a function that can automate the pattern matching for us really quickly so that we can test it more easily.
+The repeated pattern matching we've been doing is kind of tedious, and it'll only get more annoying over time, so let's make a function that can automate the pattern matching for us really quickly so that we can test it more easily.

 `streamToList` will take a Stream and perform the very straightforward conversion into an infinite list.